endless-sky/endless-sky-wiki/DataFormat.md

 * Does not convert straight quotes `"..."` into curly quotes `“...”`.
 * Inserts a tab character, rather than some number of spaces, when you press the TAB key.

+Some text editors support an [EditorConfig](https://editorconfig.org/) file, and will read settings from the file provided in this repository.
+This can help ensure your contributions match the format of existing data files.

 ### Data file format

 A data file consists of any number of lines, each of which can contain any number of items or "tokens."
 Tokens are separated by spaces.
 For example, this is a line with four tokens in it: